Vietnam.vn - Nền tảng quảng bá Việt Nam

 Lừa đảo, gian lận tiền số sẽ được lọc sớm?- Ảnh 2.

-Preventing cybercrime, tracing and cryptocurrency fraud will be more effective after more countries join the Hanoi Convention.
+Preventing cybercrime, tracing and combating cryptocurrency fraud will be more effective after more countries join the Hanoi Convention.

 PHOTO: DAO NGOC THACH

-Cyber security expert Vo Do Thang
+Cybersecurity expert Vo Do Thang

-Most of the cyber attacks targeting Vietnam's infrastructure come from groups abroad.
-Therefore, the unification of criminalization in the Hanoi Convention will be an important step forward, creating a common legal basis in the fight against cross-border crimes.
-At the same time, the identification and prevention of risks in cyberspace, international cooperation and capacity building, and technical support will be increased.
-For Vietnam, experts and officials in charge of cyber security will have to improve their own capacity to be able to coordinate with developed countries such as the US, Europe, etc. Service providers and companies providing cyber security solutions will also have to upgrade their quality, products, and solutions to comply with the world 's common technology standards.
+Most cyberattacks targeting Vietnamese infrastructure originate from groups located abroad.
+Therefore, the unification of criminalization in the Hanoi Convention will be a significant step forward, creating a common legal basis for combating transnational crime.
+Simultaneously, the identification and prevention of cyber risks, international cooperation, and capacity building and technical support will be enhanced.
+For Vietnam, cybersecurity experts and officials will need to improve their capabilities to collaborate with developed countries such as the US and Europe.
+Cybersecurity service providers and solution companies will also need to upgrade the quality of their products and solutions to meet global technological standards.

-To effectively apply to the prevention of cryptocurrency fraud in particular and cybercrime in general, Vietnam has been applying many solutions.
-For example, the Cybersecurity Law is about to be passed or the policy on the crypto asset market has also been issued.
-At the same time, many programs and campaigns for the whole population to participate in fighting fraud and raising awareness for people.
-This is quite important because when people are vigilant and less likely to be scammed, the authorities can also focus more on other cases such as anti-money laundering, large-scale cyber attacks, etc.
+To effectively combat cryptocurrency fraud in particular and cybercrime in general, Vietnam has been implementing numerous solutions.
+For example, a Cybersecurity Law is about to be passed, and policies regarding the cryptocurrency market have already been issued.
+Simultaneously, many programs and campaigns involving the entire population are being launched to combat fraud and raise public awareness.
+This is crucial because when people are vigilant and less likely to be scammed, authorities can focus more on other issues such as money laundering and large-scale cyberattacks.

 Source: https://thanhnien.vn/lua-dao-gian-lan-tien-so-se-duoc-loc-som-185251029230428119.htm